Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. Participate Now! 🔥

 MetaMask: The Bad Stuff

-Not everything is perfect with the tool in question, though, and it would be an incomprehensive MetaMask wallet review if we didn't mention some of its most-notable shortcomings.
+Not everything is perfect with the tool in question, though, and it would be an incomplete MetaMask wallet review if we didn't mention some of its most notable shortcomings.

 MetaMask VS MyEtherWallet

-MyEtherWallet is one of the most widely used Ethereum wallets.
-It’s an online platform, but isn’t an online-only wallet.
-Think of MyEtherWallet more as a wallet generator.
-It’s a platform where users can create their own wallets and get access to the Ethereum blockchain.
-Users can view their cryptocurrencies which are held within any Ethereum private key using MEW.
+MyEtherWallet (MEW) is one of the most widely used Ethereum wallets.
+It’s an online platform, but it isn’t an online-only wallet.
+Think of MEW more as a wallet generator.
+It’s a web-based, non-custodial interface for managing a wide range of crypto assets.
+Users can view their cryptocurrencies, which are held within any Ethereum private key, using MEW.

 MetaMask communicates with the Ethereum ledger through a system called Infura.
 This means that it trusts other computers to keep it up to date with the Ethereum network.
 Full node systems are generally preferred to systems that involve trusting middlemen like Infura.

-MyEtherWallet can even be used access to write smart contracts, whereas MetaMask cannot.
 So, is MyEtherWallet better than Metamask?
-In some ways, it is, however, both platforms are flexible enough to be used together.
+In some ways, it is.
+However, both platforms are now flexible enough to be used together.
 When combined, the two systems offer an impressive wallet package.

 So, don’t think of it as MetaMask VS MyEtherWallet, as they’re on the same team!

-At the same time, it's also evident that both wallets fall in comparison to hardware devices.
-No matter if you would choose to use MyEtherWallet or MetaMask, you would still need to install them as separate software on your device.
+At the same time, it's also evident that both wallets fall short in comparison to hardware devices.
+No matter if you choose to use MyEtherWallet or MetaMask, you will still need to install them as separate software on your device.
 This opens up a lot of opportunities for your crypto assets to be compromised.

 Read review |